ramapriyan912001/tp/docs/UserGuide.md

 * Tags cannot have whitespace and special characters other than alphanumeric characters.
 * TAG are up to 50 characters only.
 * Tags are optional.
-* Group list will be displayed after the command succeeded.
+* When you use this command, you will be brought to the groups page if you are currently viewing a different page.

 Examples:
 * `creategroup gn/Bali n/Jacob Tan n/Max Chia n/Julianne Tay`